bdelnoz/bdelnoz.github.io/index.md

 4. **Long‑term Thinking**
    - Designs for scalability and maintainability
    - Considers security from the start
-   - Plans for future growth and changes
+   - Considers future growth and changes
    - Balances quick wins with sustainable architecture

 5. **Open Source Ethos**